Getting Started: Training Plans

 On mobile and PowerCenter you can view your upcoming workouts.
 Tap into a workout to see how it is broken down and to see your power targets for that run.

-As your Critical Power improves with training, Stryd will automatically update your workout targets.
+As your Critical Power improves, the Stryd platform will automatically update your workout targets.
 Focus on the goal and let us do the math. :)

 Performing a Workout